 In the event a reporting agent reports several “unique identifiers”, these data will be aggregated when they are loaded in the BCL database.
 Therefore, the BCL will not be able to see the original report.
 In the event of questions about these data, the BCL will refer to the aggregated data.
 The reporter will have to check the detailed data.

+Classification for Exchange Traded commodities (ETCs) et Exchange Traded Notes (ETNs)

+ETCs and ETNs have to be classified as debt securities (Type of instrument F.32).
+Hence, those securities have to be reported under the item 1-003000 of the SBS report.
+The following sectors are usually reported:

+42900 for Special Purpose Vehicules (SPVs)

+32100 for credit institutions

 Debt securities for which the issuer no longer pays the coupons